somogy96/Landing_Page/README.md

 # Landing_Page
-The forst full website project of The Odin Project
+The first full website project of The Odin Project